DigitalShoestringSolutions/sm_ReportGeneration/README.md

 # sm_ReportGeneration
-Service Module for scheduling reports and data exports
+Service Module for scheduling reports and data exports.

+Currently each branch is for a specific solution as the queries each have to be configured